kaliop-uk/ezmigrationbundle/README.md

 *NB* it is also possible to run any method of any existing Symfony service just by declaring it as migration step in a yaml migration.
 See the [relevant DSL](Resources/doc/DSL/Service.yml) for details.

+*NB* it is also possible to run any existing php function or static class method just by declaring it as migration step in a yaml migration.
+See the [relevant DSL](Resources/doc/DSL/PHP.yml) for details.

 ### Re-executing failed migrations

 The easiest way to re-execute a migration in 'failed' status, is to remove it from the migrations table: